arifire21/arifire21/README.md

 ---

 ### About Me
-- Sucessfully deployed a React website!
+- Recently deployed a React website!
 Visit Loucks Engineering <a href='https://www.louckseng.com/' target="_blank">here</a>
 - Currently developing a React Native app
 - Recently ended part-time position as a front-end web app developer (Next.js, TypeScript)
 - In my free time, I like to work on digital art!